African Star Apple and its Effect on Pregnancy – Why Pregnant Women Crave ‘Agbalumo/Udara’ Before we start, please watch for better clarification

 This post on African Star Apple and its Effect on Pregnancy is for enlightenment purposes only and should not be used as a replacement for professional diagnosis and treatments.

-Remember to always consult your healthcare provider before making any health-related decisions or for counseling, guidance, and treatment about a specific medical condition.
+Always consult your healthcare provider before making any health-related decisions or for counseling, guidance, and treatment about a specific medical condition.